viviandotdev/ObsidianVault/+ Encounters/Reasons to exercise.md

 - During exercise, contracting muscles release signaling molecules called [[myokines]].
 	- during exercise when the muslces contract it release signaling molecules called **myokines**
 - Increase metabolic efficiency.
-	- Decrease insulin resistiance and increase sensitivity, the body can easily switch to fat oxidation ( burning fat for fuel)
+	- Decrease insulin resistance and increase sensitivity, the body can easily switch to fat oxidation ( burning fat for fuel)
 	- Muscles can decrease insulin resistance, this allows more glucose to enter your cells keeping blood sugar low.
 We only need a little bit of insulin for our cells to start to let glucose in,
 		- People with high insulin resistance require a lot of insulin in order for cells to come in, [[Are you too Fat or just Too weak?]]